Stateville Penitentiary Malaria Study: Prison as a research center

-The prison offered an environment conducive to controlled scientific experimentation on human subjects.
+The prison offered an environment conductive to controlled scientific experimentation on human subjects.
 The malaria experiments at Stateville Penitentiary are noteworthy for their utilization of this prison environment across all aspects of the experiments.
 A prison population allowed for researchers to limit extraneous variables across the subjects.
 Participants of the studies were exclusively white men, of similar age and health, which was the primary demographic of Stateville Penitentiary.
 The population of prisoners was also inherently homogenous in terms of behavior, due to the restrictions imposed by the maximum-security prison.
 Follow-up evaluations were possible for virtually all subjects of the study, since all had long-term sentences.
-Offers of parole reevaluation, as well as financial incentives, typically $25–$100 for an experimental trial (adjusted for inflation, $460-$1,860 in 2021), which yielded an exceptionally high availability of subjects willing to participate.
+Offers of parole reevaluation, as well as financial incentives, typically $25–100 for an experimental trial (adjusted for inflation, $460–1,860 in 2021), which yielded an exceptionally high availability of subjects willing to participate.

 Malaria Research Project

 In 1944, the U.S. Committee on Medical Research formed a contract with the University of Chicago to test novel malaria treatments at the Stateville Penitentiary.
 Alf Alving, a nephrologist from the University of Chicago, directed the research and oversaw the formation of a clinical research division of the prison hospital.
 Alving worked with Ray Dern and Ernest Beutler, two physicians also from the University of Chicago.

 The Malaria Research Project was primarily conducted on a floor of the prison hospital in the Stateville Penitentiary.
 The study aimed to understand the effect of various antimalarial drugs on relapses of malaria, primarily from the 8-aminoquinoline group of compounds.
 The study marked the first human test of the antimalarial drug primaquine.
 For the experiment, doctors from the University of Chicago bred Anopheles quadrimaculatus mosquitoes.
-The mosquitoes were infected with a plasmodium vivax malaria strain that was isolated from a military patient.
+The mosquitoes were infected with a Plasmodium vivax malaria strain that was isolated from a military patient.
 All five malaria strains are in the genus Plasmodium, protozoan parasites.